Keemluvr/techno/README.md

 ## :heavy_exclamation_mark: Warning

-The organization of the folders does not follow the organization of the class folders, since ITCSS and RSCSS were used for tests in this project.
+The organization of the folders doesn't follow the organization of the class folders, since ITCSS and RSCSS were used for tests in this project.